ezell38/Engineering_4_Notebook/README.md

 ### Reflection

 One thing that was challenging in this assignment was learning how to make a splash function run over and over again and not just text on top of eachother.
+Have ( splash = displayio.Group()) before the code to print on the OLED screen in your while True: loop.
 I also had trouble rounding the coordinates.
 Just use round(variable,ndigits).
 For example -  list = (f"X : {round(mpu.acceleration[0],3)} rad/s")

 ### Landing_Area_1